 The following figure illustrates the amount of material necessary for 1 curie of radioactivity.
-It is obvious, that the longer the half-life, the greater the quantity of radionuclide needed to produce the same activity.
-Of course, the longer lived substance will remain radioactive for a much longer time.
+Obviously, the longer the half-life, the greater the quantity of radionuclide needed to produce the same activity.
+Of course, the longer-lived substance will remain radioactive for much longer.
 As can be seen, the amount of material necessary for 1 curie of radioactivity can vary from an amount too small to be seen (0.00088 gram of cobalt-60), through 1 gram of radium-226, to almost three tons of uranium-238.

 Example – Calculation of Radioactivity

-A sample of material contains 1 mikrogram of iodine-131.
-Note that, iodine-131 plays a major role as a radioactive isotope present in nuclear fission products, and it a major contributor to the health hazards when released into the atmosphere during an accident.
+A sample of material contains 1 microgram of iodine-131.
+Note that iodine-131 plays a major role as a radioactive isotope present in nuclear fission products.
+It is a major contributor to health hazards when released into the atmosphere during an accident.
 Iodine-131 has a half-life of 8.02 days.

-- The number of iodine-131 atoms initially present.
+- The number of iodine-131 atoms is initially present.

 - The activity of the iodine-131 in curies.

-- The number of iodine-131 atoms that will remain in 50 days.
+- The number of iodine-131 atoms will remain in 50 days.